-Tampa Child Relocation Attorney
+Tampa Child Relocation Attorneys

+Can you relocate with your child?
 Child relocation is a growing issue as our society becomes increasingly mobile.
 It is governed by Florida Statutes 61.13001.
 If parents are involved in a divorce or a paternity action, parents cannot relocate with their children more than 50 miles from their residence without the written permission of the other parent.
 This refers to the residence in which they are living at the time the case is filed or at the time the Order or Final Judgment is entered.
 This does not include moves for less than 60 days, nor does it include a temporary absence for the purposes of vacation, education, or the provision of health care for the child.
 Contact our Tampa child relocation lawyers today for more information.

 Both parents agree to the relocation: